TheOdinProject/curriculum/foundations/html_css/css_foundations/intro_to_css.md

 - Internal CSS
 - Inline CSS

+We'll focus on external CSS for now because it's the method you'll use most often.
+The two remaining methods will be covered later in this lesson.

 #### External CSS

 External CSS is the most common method you will come across, and it involves creating a separate file for the CSS and linking it inside of an HTML's opening and closing `<head>` tags with a void `<link>` element: